 The first relation that can be extracted out of their definition is that pure literals induce an autark assignments.
 As a pure literal only appears without its negation, a satisfying partial assignment for it will automatically satisfy all clauses containing the literal.
 This in turn means that they will likely be used by the Monien-Speckenmeyer algorithm ^[25] as it utilizes autark assignments as its main heuristic.
-In addition, if an assignment of a unit clause to be pure.
+In addition, if an assignment of a unit clause variable is autark it implies the literal of the unit clause to be pure.
 If this were not the case, there would be a clause containing the unit clause's negated literal, which then would require simplification of the unsatisfied clause, contradicting the definition of an autark assignment.